SenseNet/sncom-resources/_drafts/2017-06-20-free-friday.md

 > We encourage our employees, in addition to their regular projects, to spend 20% of their time working on what they think will most benefit Google.
 This empowers them to be more creative and innovative.
 Many of our significant advances have happened in this manner.
 For example, AdSense for content and Google News were both prototyped in “20% time.”
 Most risky projects fizzle, often teaching us something.
 Others succeed and become attractive businesses.

 They wrote.
 It almost sounds too good to be true: our people do what they think is best for us, and it truly gets better.
 It is always important to remind ourselves before getting overly excited about things like this, that _[we are not Google][bfca94a4]_.
-So before rushing to the solution, we need to think about our on corporate structure, and problems we need to be solved.
+So before rushing to the solution, we need to think about our own corporate structure, and problems we need to be solved.

   [bfca94a4]: https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb "You are not google - Ozan Onay"